FlavScents AInsights Entry for Succinic Acid (CAS: 110-15-6)

 9. Confidence & Data Quality Notes

 The data on succinic acid is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are consistent with documented uses, though specific ppm ranges in some applications may vary based on formulation goals.
-There are no significant data gaps or regulatory ambiguities identified.
+Industry practices are consistent with documented uses, though specific ppm ranges may vary based on formulation needs.
+No significant data gaps or regulatory ambiguities are noted.

 Citation hooks: FlavScents